mohitsoni2289/temperature/README.md

 # temperature_converter
-task using html css javascript j
+This task has been completed using html, css & javascript to make a simple temperature conversion tool.